 With the new year comes the urge to purge and organize.
 This month I’ve been working on organizing my side of our basement and since I have so much stuff that I’m not willing to part with, shelves were needed to hold my treasures.
 A DIY 2×4 Shelving Unit was just what was needed to help in my organization quest.

 It’s not just me that has the organizing bug this month, so do my Power Tool Challenge Team gals.
 You’ll find links to organizing projects that my friends created at the end of this post.
 I can’t wait to see what my friends made for this month’s organizing theme!

-The picture shows one shelving unit but I actually built two because I knew that one wasn’t enough for the amount of treasures that I needed to store.
+The picture shows one of the DIY 2×4 shelves that I built.
+I actually built two because I knew that one wasn’t enough for the number of treasures that I needed to store.

-Let me show you how easy it is to make a DIY 2×4 Shelving Unit.
+Let me show you how easy it is to make these 2×4 Shelves.

 If you love DIY, home decor, crafts, and recipes, you’ll want to subscribe to Sweet Pea so that you never miss a post.
 It’s free and the best way to follow along with my blog.
 You’ll also get access to my members-only free printable library.

 - 9 – pieces of 2×4 8 ft. lumber

 - 1 – 4 ft. x 8 ft. sheet of 5/8” plywood